November 20, 2019

 Daniel: Living in Gropius is a really nice way to meet people outside your section, and LL.M. students as well.

-Abe: I don’t think I would have met any LL.M. students this fall if I hadn’t lived in the dorms.
+Abe: I don’t think I would have met any LL.M. students this fall if I hadn’t lived in the resident halls.

-Catherine: And dorm living is a nice way to get to know people who are in your section, too.
-My best friend from my section lives two doors down from me in the dorms.
+Catherine: And resident hall living is a nice way to get to know people who are in your section, too.
+My best friend from my section lives two doors down from me in the resident hall.

 What do you see as the pros of living in Gropius?